fchampalimaud/harp.devices/README.md

-# pyharp.devices
+# harp.devices

 This repository contains multiple Python packages for interacting with various Harp hardware devices.
 Each subdirectory corresponds to a different device and provides a Python interface for communication and control using the Harp protocol.

 ## Repository Structure

-- Each `pyharp.<device>` folder is a standalone Python package for a specific device (e.g., analog input, audio switch, behavior, camera controller, current driver, LED array, load cells, olfactometer, RGB array, sound card, synchronizer, syringe pump).
+- Each `harp.<device>` folder is a standalone Python package for a specific device (e.g., analog input, audio switch, behavior, camera controller, current driver, LED array, load cells, olfactometer, RGB array, sound card, synchronizer, syringe pump).
 - Each package includes its own documentation, usage examples, and installation instructions.
 - All packages are maintained by the Hardware and Software Platform, Champalimaud Foundation.

 ## Getting Started

-To use a specific device package, refer to the README in the corresponding subdirectory (e.g., `pyharp.analoginput/README.md`).
+To use a specific device package, refer to the README in the corresponding subdirectory (e.g., `harp.analoginput/README.md`).
 Each package can be installed individually using `pip` or `uv`.

 Example:
 ```bash